U.S. Department of State Seal

 In order to adopt a child from Sierra Leone, you will need to meet the requirements of the Government of Sierra Leone and U.S. immigration law.

 To meet U.S. immigration requirements, you may choose to file a Form I-600A, Application for Advance Processing of an Orphan Petition, with USCIS, to be found suitable and eligible to adopt.
-If you have already identified the child you wish to adopt, you may also choose to file concurrently the Form I-600 petition for the child and include all the required supporting documentation for the Form I-600A application (i.e. an approved home study) so USCIS can make a determination on your suitability and eligibility to adopt before reviewing the child’s eligibility as an orphan.
 Please see the USCIS website for more information about filing options.
-Unless an exception applies, the home study must be prepared by a person who is authorized under 22 CFR 96 to prepare home studies and must comply with the requirements in 8 CFR 204.311.
+If you have already identified the child you wish to adopt, you may alternatively choose to file the Form I-600 petition for the child and include all the required supporting documentation for the Form I-600A application (i.e. an approved home study) so USCIS can make a determination on your suitability and eligibility to adopt before reviewing the child’s eligibility as an orphan.
+Please see USCIS webpages on suitability determinations and USCIS policy guidance on adoptive parent suitability determinations.
+Unless an exception applies, the home study must be prepared by a person who is authorized under 22 CFR 96 to prepare home studies and who holds any license or other authorization required by the law of the jurisdiction where the home study is conducted (unless a public domestic or public foreign authority).
+The home study must comply with the requirements in 8 CFR 204.311 and USCIS policy.

 3. Apply to Sierra Leone’s Authorities to Adopt, and be Matched with a Child

 Prior to completing an adoption in Sierra Leone, prospective adoptive parents should request that the Ministry of Social Welfare, Gender and Children Affairs or the Sierra Leonean orphanage that has identified the child as potentially adoptable provide clear evidence that the child is likely to meet the INA definition of "orphan."
-The Ministry or orphanages should be able to provide the following items for a child that has been identified as eligible for adoption:
+The Ministry or orphanage should be able to provide the following items for a child who has been identified as eligible for adoption:

 • A copy of the child's official intake form completed at the time the child was brought to the orphanage.
 The intake form should indicate the circumstances under which the child was brought to the orphanage and any actions taken to confirm the facts.